mateusmaso/jquery.lifecycle/README.md

 ## Features

-* Support of DOM 4 Mutation Observer API.
+* Support for DOM 4 Mutation Observer API.
 * Listen to ```insert```, ```remove``` and ```change``` events.

 ## Dependencies